Skip to main content

 $elevateAccess = Invoke-AzRestMethod -Path "/providers/Microsoft.Authorization/elevateAccess?api-version=2015-07-01" -Method POST

-New-AzRoleAssignment -ObjectId $servicePrincipal -Scope "/subscriptions/$subscription" -RoleDefinitionName "Reader" -ObjectType "ServicePrincipal"
+New-AzRoleAssignment -ObjectId $servicePrincipal -Scope "/" -RoleDefinitionName "Reader" -ObjectType "ServicePrincipal"

 New-AzRoleAssignment -ObjectId $servicePrincipal -Scope "/providers/Microsoft.aadiam" -RoleDefinitionName "Reader" -ObjectType "ServicePrincipal"